NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 ### Processes

-Does your organisation or service:
+Your organisation or service must:

 - ensure personal confidential information is only accessible by required staff and is attributable to individuals
 - complete annual reviews to prevent instances where data security is compromised